-A person with dementia may make accusations against people around them, including family, friends and carers.
+A person with dementia may make accusations against people around them, including their family, friends and carers.

 - Changes in behaviour